 “Obviously the number of arms on a helm gives an indication of the way in which magical space is being modeled: typically the helms have eight, six, or four arms.
 Eight arms refer to the eight divisions of the sky and earth (the ættir); six arms refer to the four cardinal points and a vertical axis; while four arms refer to the cardinal points of the mundane universe.
 However, many more configurations are possible.” – Stephen E. Flowers.
 (Icelandic Magic: Practical Secrets of the Northern Grimoires, p 76)

-If we take a look at the golden horns again, then we can see that there is only one symbol that looks like the helm of awe, but it clearly looks different than the rest, it stands out.
+If we take a look at the golden horns again, then we can see that there is only one symbol that looks like the Helm of Awe, but it clearly looks different than the rest, it stands out.
 Its placement is also very interesting, right next to two warriors with their weapons drawn.

 According to the researcher Finn Rasmussen, this is a depiction of the Germanic heaven.
 The two figures with horns are divine twins.
 The one to the left is the God of life and growth which is symbolized with the ring that symbolizes the circle of life, and a wand that symbolizes an object that can revive beings.
 The twin also has a spear in its hand which symbolizes strength and courage.

 The divine twin to the right is the God of death and harvest, which is symbolized by the sickle.
-This makes me wonder if the Grim Reaper that has been depicted many times in Christianity has its roots in Germanic paganism.
+This makes me wonder if the Grim Reaper which has been depicted many times in Christianity has its roots in Germanic paganism.
 The twin also has a stick in the left hand to guide people through the realm of the dead.

 I have been thinking about this section of the horn for quite some time, and is it possible that this is a depiction of a ritual conducted by religious leaders?
 Who cast the rune spell on their warriors before a battle?
 We have found helmets that look similar, these have been dated to the bronze age 1700 BCE – 500 BCE, and they were found at Veksø in Zealand, Denmark.